-Students in BIOL 2403 will learn the morphology and function of the human body at the gross and microscopic level.
+Students in BIOL 2404 will learn the morphology and function of the human body at the gross and microscopic level.
 Functioning at the tissue, organ, and organ system level is understood by explaining the interactions between anatomical and physiological components.
-Specifically, emphasis will be placed on the study of cells and tissues, and the anatomical and physiological interrelationships of the skeletal, muscular, and nervous systems and special senses.
+This course, the second a two-course sequence, will specifically examine the endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, urinary, and reproductive systems.
 Several approaches will be used to meet these core goals.
 First, students will gain factual knowledge such as definitions and explanations of the anatomical and physiological concepts in a traditional lecture format and from assigned readings.
 Second, students will use scientific methods to predict, analyze, and interpret data demonstrating physiological events and strucutural morphology.
 These activities will take place during lecture using a small team format and in a laboratory setting.
 Third, students will combine their knowledge of principles and theories with the quantitative techniques learned in lecture and lab to critically evaluate medical pathologies and current biomedical research topics.
 They will complete these critical thinking activities in small groups and will communicate their analysis of the problem in written format or orally to the class.
 They will be expected to defend their work against questions from the class.